Philip Morris: White Paper Whitewash

 PMI uses these distortions to put the blame onto their consumers, that is, people addicted to cigarettes, for not having the desire to abstain or fundamentally change their behaviours.
 And since smokers evidently lack these desires, therefore it’s ‘incumbent’ on PMI to offer less harmful products.

-The reason people smoke is not for lack of a desire to quit; they smoke because they find themselves unable to quit – because they are addicted to the nicotine in cigarettes which the likes of PMI sold in the first place.
+The reason people smoke is not for lack of a desire to quit: they smoke because they find themselves unable to quit – because they’re addicted to the nicotine in cigarettes which the likes of PMI sold in the first place.

-And how noble of PMI to honour their incumbency (or duty or obligation) to help those poor suckers who are addicted to the tobacco industry’s poisonous products, by offering them alternative, allegedly less poisonous products!
+And how noble of PMI to honour their incumbency (duty or obligation) to help those poor suckers who are addicted to the tobacco industry’s poisonous products, by offering them alternative, allegedly less poisonous, products!
 How about fulfilling their self-declared duty or obligation by helping their consumers – victims would be a better word – to quit completely by ceasing to make cigarettes?
 This is their aim, they say, but when will it be achieved?
-Strangely, they won’t tell us but conveniently leave it open till some vague time in the future.
+They won’t tell us, but conveniently leave it open till some vague time in the future.

 Patronising potted history

-Having set the tone, PMI tells us that they commissioned a survey of 10,000 people who were asked to rate their level of concern about various public health issues, presented in this order: Obesity, Alcohol consumption, Smoking, Air pollution, Mental health, Unwanted pregnancies, Opioid abuse.
+Having set the tone, PMI tell us that they commissioned a survey of 10,000 people who were asked to rate their level of concern about various public health issues, presented in this order: Obesity, Alcohol consumption, Smoking, Air pollution, Mental health, Unwanted pregnancies, and Opioid abuse.

 Note how smoking is craftily slotted in near the middle of this list of serious problems.